 This old fashioned chocolate mayonnaise cake recipe is adapted from the original that was on the back of the Hellman’s Mayonnaise jar back in the early half of the 1900s.
 It’s incredible fudgy flavor and super moist texture have made it a favorite for generations.
 Make it and find out why.
+Not quite what you’re looking for?
+Here’s a classic vanilla layer cake.
 This post has been updated from the original – dated July 2010.

 For this recipe you’ll need: bittersweet chocolate, dark cocoa, strong coffee, all-purpose flour, baking soda, baking powder, salt, sugar, brown sugar, mayonnaise (not salad dressing), eggs, vanilla, confectioner’s sugar, sour cream, dark chocolate, white corn syrup,

 Today would have been my dad’s 100th birthday.
 That fact was what controlled the decision about updating this chocolate mayonnaise cake recipe – his favorite cake.
 My father was not the best husband to my mother, he was not the nicest person to other people.
 Many people despised him.
 Many people were afraid of him.
 He was, in many ways, the real life Don Draper.
 He pulled himself up from an impoverished childhood to become a sought after corporate businessman.